Trump will win Iowa Republican caucuses, CNN projects | KRDO

 (CNN) — Former President Donald Trump will win the Iowa caucuses, CNN projects, solidifying his place as the front-runner for the 2024 Republican nomination as he attempts a historic political comeback nearly three years after leaving the White House in disgrace.

-Trump’s victory in this, his first election since losing to Joe Biden in 2020, put to bed any lingering questions about his hold over the GOP and the potency of his right-wing message.
+Trump’s victory in this, his first election since losing to Joe Biden in 2020, put to bed any lingering questions about his hold over the GOP, the potency of his right-wing message and whether his legal troubles would hobble him with primary voters.

+“The people of Iowa sent a clear message tonight: Donald Trump will be the next Republican nominee for President.
+It’s now time to make him the next President of the United States,” Alex Pfeiffer, a spokesman for Trump’s super PAC, MAGA Inc., said in a statement.

+CNN projects Florida Gov. Ron DeSantis will finish second in the Iowa caucuses, ahead of former South Carolina Gov. Nikki Haley.

 “Other candidates are betting on turning out existing caucus-goers,” a senior Trump campaign official told CNN last month.
 “Our focus is on finding and creating first-time caucus-goers.”